 This element is useful for audio information services that must be updated on a daily basis or at regular intervals.
 A user can update the recorded information remotely when you include this element in a service.

-You can specify where to record an announcement or mailbox greeting.
-You can choose a specific file location and an associated greeting type.
 Make sure to include a Select Extension element before the Record Announcement element in the call flow if you want callers to record to a different extension than the one they called.